hashobject/blog.hashobject.com/resources/posts/20130804-product-launch-on-betalist.md

 We submitted our site on July 16, 2013 (you can do the same for free [here](http://betali.st/submit), your page will look similar to [ours](http://betali.st/startups/communist).
-After submission we got a message that typical time for review and approval in most cases is around 5 weeks (we were shocked!), and that you can speedup process with some money.
+After submission we got a message that typical time for review and approval in most cases is around 5 weeks (we were shocked!), and that you can speed up process with some money.
 We were very surprised when on July 21 (it was Sunday) after just 5(!) days [Communist](http://communi.st) was published to Beta List.

 The cool thing about Beta List is that after the new entry is published on the site, there are around 250